(reading time: 1 hour, 21 minutes)

 “A man with a surname knows too much to live in the mist.
 He’s a participant in the world.
 I would kill for that responsibility.”

 “Oddball tells me you’re barely willing to steal for it,” Rob jabbed.
-Alast cast his eyes downward.
+Alast’s eyes dropped to the wagon wood.
 He didn’t know the Captain ever bothered to speak with the crazy skull.

 “Captain, are you telling me I should take whatever Mr. Damr orders me to take?”